Ryuku72/12EmployeeTracker/README.md

 $ node app.js
 ```

-2. Setup MySQL with seeds.
-Seeds are located in the `./mySQL` folder.

 > //Fun Stuff
 > Alternatively, open the Employee Tracker Api via app.js
 > Navigate to the option, `reset DATABASE` and select yes.
 This will create and populate the database for you.

+2. Setup MySQL with seeds.
+Seeds are located in the `./mySQL` folder.
+Copy the text from the;

+- `cms.sql` Contains the database and table commands
+- `cmsSeeds` Contains the seeds for the tables

 <a name="Usuage">